 The Xiaomi Fimi X8 Mini has all the right stuff, but it can’t quite top what the DJI Mini 2 can bring to the table.

-All things considered, there’s nothing wrong with the Xiaomi Fimi X8 Mini—except that it doesn’t have anti-collision sensors on the front, that is.
-But at any rate, it’s arguably one of the best sub-250g drones out there, delivering a well-rounded experience in photography and flight performance.
+All things considered, there’s nothing wrong with the Xiaomi Fimi X8 Mini.
+It’s arguably one of the best sub-250g drones out there, delivering a well-rounded experience in photography and flight performance.
 However, it just doesn’t feel as polished as the DJI Mini 2, which has a noticeably better build and video and image quality.

 To sum things up, the Fimi X8 Mini’s price makes it the most affordable 4K drone that’s decent and reliable.
 But if you’re looking for the best ultra-light drone that weighs below 250g, you’ll likely be better off with the Mini 2.
 After all, it’s practically superior across the board, and even though it costs a bit more, it offers a better price-to-performance ratio.